NIVANorge/chemspiderapi/README.md

 Funding
 -------

-This package was created as part of NIVA's Computational Toxicity Program (NCTP) and funded by the MixRisk project.
+This package was created in conjunction with NIVA's Computational Toxicity Program (NCTP) at NIVA's Section for Ecotoxicology and Risk Assessment and funded by the MixRisk project ().

 License
 -------